David Clifton from Clifton Davies Consultancy Limited speaks about the past and the future for the casino industry in UK.

 In the past, there was a tendency for some gambling sectors to fight their own corners.
 This resulted in less constructive consequences in terms of achieving beneficial legislative and regulatory change.
 However, the gambling industry that embraced the concept of collaboration achieved more benefits from the Commission.

 This year should be the time to send a message towards the Gambling Commission that all sectors of the gambling industry (remote and not-remote) are united.
 United in recognising the importance of strengthening player protections, making effective customer interactions and identifying the signals of potential harm from gambling.

 Over the new year, UK’s land-based casino sector is well-placed.
-It will play as an heavily influential role for other gambling sectors.
+It will play a heavily influential role for other gambling sectors.
 There is an initiative of Playing Safe which includes the current field tests of the Focal Research Alert system for gambling risk identifications.
 This was started by the NCF in 2014.

-In the recent FATF (Financial Action Task Force) finding, the UK’s casino sectors appear to have a good understanding of their risks and are applying sufficient mitigation measures.
+In the recent FATF (Financial Action Task Force) finding, the UK’s casino industry appear to have a good understanding of their risks and are applying sufficient mitigation measures.
 This lays a firm foundation in taking a lead to achieve the Gambling Commission’s aim that British players should enjoy the fairest and safest gambling in the world.

 This is the way that shows that hope exists in the industry of casino operation and it will also achieve the harmonisation and moderation that is greatly desired.
 These are the good news for 2019.